Abhinand-NTK/JavaScript-for-React/readme.md

 1. Introduction (1-2 mins)

-        JavaScript is a high-level, interpreted programming language primarily used for creating dynamic and interactive elements on websites.
+        -JavaScript is a high-level, interpreted programming language primarily used for creating dynamic and interactive elements on websites.
 Developed in 1995 by Brendan Eich, JavaScript is a core technology of the World Wide Web, alongside HTML and CSS.
 It enables developers to add features like interactive forms, animations, and real-time updates to web pages.

-        JavaScript is a versatile language, supporting both object-oriented and functional programming paradigms.
+        -JavaScript is a versatile language, supporting both object-oriented and functional programming paradigms.
 It runs in the browser, making it essential for client-side scripting.
 Additionally, with the advent of Node.js, JavaScript can also be used for server-side development, expanding its use beyond just web browsers.

     - Importance of JavaScript in web development.
         - Interactivity and Dynamic Content: JavaScript allows developers to create interactive elements on web pages, such as forms with validation, animations, and real-time content updates.
 This enhances user experience by making web pages more engaging and responsive.